SuelenGC/livraria-api/README.md

 Thsi project is a NodeJS REST API for a Library context.
 This project uses NestJS for the API, TypeORM for the database integration with MySQL (mysql2), and DotEnv for the environment variables.

+This project was done to complete the [Alura NestJS](https://cursos.alura.com.br/course/nestjs-api-rest-typescript) course.

 ## Installation

 ```bash